vitkarpov/jiraff/README.md

-# Nodejs wrapper for JIRA's REST API
+# A simple nodejs wrapper for the JIRA's RESTful API

 [![NPM version](https://badge.fury.io/js/jiraff.png)](http://badge.fury.io/js/jiraff)

-**Jiraff** is nodejs module which provides a simple wrapper for JIRA's REST API.
+**Jiraff** is nodejs module which provides a simple wrapper for the JIRA's RESTful API.
 You can use it as module itself and via CLI.

 [Original JIRA API](https://docs.atlassian.com/jira/REST/latest/)